Sign up to be notified when new chapters are released.

 - Pay suppliers and optimize payment terms to preserve working capital

 In the enterprise world, this is called the source-to-settle process.
 In markets where the merchants are small and the suppliers large (such as the relationship between restaurants and mainstream food distributors), the emphasis is usually on transactional efficiency, since negotiating power on price and payment terms may be limited.
-In other situations, the aggregate purchasing power of a VSV’s merchants can provide significant negotiation leverage; we will talk more on this later.
+In other situations, the aggregate purchasing power of a VSV’s merchants can provide significant negotiation leverage.

 Generally, the best starting point is procurement.
-It is the direct transaction workflow, and by its position at the beginning of the purchasing process, it allows a VSV to continue to move deeper into various aspects of the merchant and supplier relationship (see table below).
+It is the direct transaction workflow, and its position at the beginning of the purchasing process allows a VSV the opportunity to move deeper into various aspects of the merchant and supplier relationship as they expand (see table below).

 Multiplayer Merchant Apps

 Most supplier extensions become more compelling as the VSV gains scale in the merchant community.
-As scale increases, the group of merchants increasingly enjoy strong network effects.
+As scale increases, the group of merchants offers ever more network effects.
 VSVs can utilize these communities in multi-player offerings.
-Let's go through some examples.
+A few quick examples include:

 A VSV often has a lot of data on an industry’s transactions—more than any other single participant—that could be used for benchmarking or industry analytics.

-These hurdles can be overcome through anonymization, aggregation, give-to-get schema (co-opt models), sharing of non-price data (e.g., risk data), and consortia ownership models – or in industries where either merchants do not see themselves as competitors (e.g. hospitals and utilities) or the subject matter is non-strategic (e.g. compliance).
-Generally, we have also found it to be easier in verticals that are more fragmented.
+These hurdles can be overcome through anonymization, aggregation, give-to-get schema (co-opt models), the sharing of non-price data (e.g., risk data), and consortia ownership models—or in industries where either merchants do not see themselves as competitors (e.g. hospitals and utilities) or the subject matter is non-strategic (e.g. compliance).
+Generally, we have also found it to be easier in verticals that are fragmented.

 Examples of companies that have built great benchmarking or data-sharing businesses are: